 Isabella Bank may contact you in order to provide general account or banking information but we will never contact you and ask for personal information.

 Never respond to an email, telephone call, text message or letter that appears to be from us and requests non-public personal information.
 (Non-public information includes account number, social security number, and internet banking credentials.)
 Please contact us directly before you provide banking information to anyone who contacts you on an unsolicited basis.
-Call our Bookkeeping Department at (989) 772-9471 or (800) 651-9111.
+Call Customer Service at (989) 772-9471 or (800) 651-9111.

 Never use links or phone numbers from a suspicious email.
 Use the contact information you have on file.